ImMandl/FirebaseAPINewsApp/Readme.md

 ```

 ## Project structure
-Articles list is handled in component/Articles.svelte while the full article is handled in modal/Article.svelte. app/App.svelte handles the navigate and displays the lists of article through component/Articles.svelte. <a href='https://svelte-native.technology/docs#tabs'>Tabs</a> is what is used to navigate between the different categories of news.
+Articles list is handled in component/Articles.svelte while the full article is handled in modal/Article.svelte. app/App.svelte handles the navigate and displays the lists of article through component/Articles.svelte.

+This file...
+- <a href='https://svelte-native.technology/docs#tabs'>Tabs</a> is what is used to navigate between the different categories of news.
 ```html
   <tabs bind:selectedIndex={selectedTab}>